ShabaniLab/summer_qcamp/projects/lab/sample-holder-pcb-design.md

   composed of a 5 kΩ resistor on the DC line and a 87 or 100 pF capacitor on the RF line.
 The feasibility of adding a 100 nH coil on the DC line (before the resistor) should be studied. ![Circuit](images/bias-tee.png)
-- integrate resonant a tank circuit on the remaining 2 RF lines, see https://link.aps.org/doi/10.1103/PhysRevApplied.5.034011 figure 1 a.
-The tank circuit is composed of two variable capacitances (see inset with a dashed frame), an inductor and is connected through a 5 kΩ resistor to a DC line.
+- integrate a resonant tank circuit on the remaining 2 RF lines, see https://link.aps.org/doi/10.1103/PhysRevApplied.5.034011 figure 1 a.
+The tank circuit is composed of two variable capacitors (see inset with a dashed frame), an inductor and is connected through a 5 kΩ resistor to a DC line.
-  The resistor in parenthesis in the schematic is simply used for modelling purposes.
+  The resistor in parenthesis in the schematic is simply used for modelling purposes (Not a physical component).
 An alternative design without the variable capacitances should also be considered.
 - allow to mount a 5 kΩ resistor on all remaining DC lines.